rastko909/podcast-hub-mern/README.md

-# podcast-hub-mern
+# Podcast Hub

-Podcast Hub is a podcast application built on MERN.
+Podcast Hub is a web application built on MERN.

-Aim:
+## Aim

-	- Build robust podcast application using React, Express/Node.js and MongoDB.
-Mainly as an exercise to become better at the stack and JS in general.
+Build a robust podcast application using MongoDB, Express, React and Node.js.

-Planned features:
+This project is intended to help further develop my JavaScript and MERN skills.
+Main areas of focus will be on using React, implementing authorization (Passport.js) and learning MongoDB/Mongoose patterns, as opposed to traditional database relationships.

-	- Multiple user support with validation using Passport.js
+## Features
-	- Add podcast feeds using an RSS URL or by browsing through a podcast API (need to find a good one, or scrap some data)
+- Multi user authentication and authorization using Passport.js
-	- Allow users to save podcasts to their drive or stream through an embedded media player
+- Allow users to add their favourite podcasts using an RSS link or by browing through an API.
-	- Mark episodes as favourites or for later listening, implement a note system
+- Mark podcasts as favourites, others for later listening, take notes, timestamps.
-	- Implement a timestamp feature similar to SoundCloud
+- Use an embedded media player to listen to podcasts.
-	- Sharing or social component
+- Set up custom alerts when new podcasts are released.

-	- Podcast feed monitor and alerts (eg. notify user when a new episode comes out - set reminders, etc)
+## Learning Outcomes

-Leaning outcomes:
+- Further React experience

-	- Skill up with React for front end rendering
+- Implement various MongoDB schemas and references
-	- Learn how to use MongoDB as opposed to tradional relational databases like PostgreSQL
+- Learn authorization using Passport.js, experiment with JWT vs. cookies, etc.
-	- Learn methods of caching and validating data eg. when to reference database vs hitting a feed or API
+- Learn how to cache data, look at different methods of cacheing or validating existing data.
-	- Implement testing (TDD, automated, etc)
+- Solidify Node, Express skills.